ZoeMRuf/SmokingPot-Snake/readme.md

 - To change the direction of  your Snake use your Cursor Control keys (up, down, left, right)

+- To pause the game or go back to Home press [Esc]

 - You win by filling out all fields of the window